Liam-Kischuck/Variational-Quantum-Eigensolver-Excercises/README.md

 #### Background

-The VQE is a quantum algorithm that can be used to calculate ground state ennergy of a Hamiltonian.
+The VQE is a quantum algorithm that can be used to calculate the ground state energy of a Hamiltonian.
 It was proposed as an algorithm that can be implemented on a Noisy Intermediate-Scale Quantum (NISQ) device, which are small to intermediate scale quantum computers.

 ### Dependencies